shinesli/AEM/README.md

 1) Edit the config.txt file to enter your pool login and password.
 2) Double click the exe file.

-XMR-Stak should compile on any C++11 compliant compiler.
+AEON-Stak should compile on any C++11 compliant compiler.
 Windows compiler is assumed to be MSVC 2015 CE.
 MSVC build environment is not vendored.

 ```
 -----BEGIN PGP SIGNED MESSAGE-----